-Furthermore, there was a moderately strong correlation between the amount of funding received and the number of outreach sites (r= 0.55), which was not present in the OSP data.
-This indicates that, taken together, dollar for dollar the festivals and events funded through CCSD are making a greater effort at outreach than most legacy institutions.
+Furthermore, there was a moderately strong correlation between the amount of funding received and the number of outreach sites (r = 0.55), which was not present in the data for OSP funding versus outreach.
+This indicates that, taken together, the festivals and events funded through CCSD are making a greater effort at outreach than most legacy institutions.
 This might be the case because the festivals, in their pop-up nature, need to conduct greater outreach efforts in order to drive audiences to their annual big events.
-However, using an equity lens, we cannot ignore that even as the bricks and mortar organizations benefit from a permanent locale, they are still less strong in their outreach efforts across San Diego.
+But, using an equity lens, we cannot ignore that even as the bricks and mortar organizations benefit from a permanent locale, they are still less likely to include a diverse representation of San Diegans in their offerings.

 While CCSD is the best existing program as analyzed through diversity, equity and inclusion criteria, there is still room for improvement.
-Many of the same recommendations we have made for OSP apply here as well, such as reducing the matching requirement, and implementing a more rapid funds distribution process (as opposed to the existing reimbursement model).
+Many of the same recommendations we have made for OSP apply here as well, such as reducing the matching requirement, converting contracts to grants, and, relatedly, implementing a more rapid funds distribution process (as opposed to the existing reimbursement model).